-I have audited the financial report of the Gunaikurnai Traditional Owner Land Management Board (the board) which comprises the:
+I have audited the financial report of the Gunaikurnai Traditional Owner Land Management Board (the authority) which comprises the:

-- balance sheet as at 30 June 2018 - comprehensive operating statement for the year then ended - statement of changes in equity for the year then ended - cash flow statement for the year then ended - notes to the financial statements, including significant accounting policies - declaration
+- balance sheet as at 30 June 2019 - comprehensive operating statement for the year then ended - statement of changes in equity for the year then ended - cash flow statement for the year then ended - notes to the financial statements, including significant accounting policies - declaration of the financial statements.

-In my opinion, the financial report presents fairly, in all material respects, the financial position of the board as at 30 June 2018 and its financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.
+In my opinion, the financial report presents fairly, in all material respects, the financial position of the authority as at 30 June 2019 and its financial performance and cash flows for the year then ended in accordance with the financial reporting requirements of Part 7 of the Financial Management Act 1994 and applicable Australian Accounting Standards.